gsantia/yelp-stars/README.md

-# yelp-stars
+# Yelp Stars regression project

-This was a project to perform ordinal regression and predict how many stars a Yelp review had, based only on textual features.
-It turned out to be much more difficult than a simple binary classification.
+Ordinal regression in order to predict how many stars a Yelp review has, based only on textual features.
+The dataset was provided by Yelp as part of their daily data science contest.

 The work is presented in detailed Jupyter notebooks with quite a bit of commentary.
-Start with charts, then move onto modeling.
+Start with `charts.ipynb`, then move onto `modeling.ipynb`.